yeatmanlab/roar-dashboard/src/assets/markdown/reportSWR.md

 <div id='viz-normed-percentile-distribution'></div>

 The vertical cut scores represent thresholds for classifying students into three categories: *At or Above Average*, *Some Support Needed*, or * Extra Support Needed*
-- {{ classifications.support.high }} students are classified as 'At or Above Average', with word recognition above the 50th percentile.
+- {{ swrStats.support.high }} students are classified as 'At or Above Average', with word recognition above the 50th percentile.

-- {{ classifications.support.medium }} students are classified as 'Some Support Needed', word recognition between the 25th and 50th percentile.
+- {{ swrStats.support.medium }} students are classified as 'Some Support Needed', word recognition between the 25th and 50th percentile.

-- {{ classifications.support.low }} students are classified as 'Extra Support Needed', word recognition below the 25th percentile.
+- {{ swrStats.support.low }} students are classified as 'Extra Support Needed', word recognition below the 25th percentile.

 <div id='viz-stacked-support-by-grade'></div>